-We have audited the accompanying consolidated financial statements of Chugai Pharmaceutical Co., Ltd. and its consolidated subsidiaries (collectively referred to as "the Group"), which comprise the consolidated balance sheet as at December 31, 2022, and the consolidated income statement, statement of comprehensive income, statement of cash flows and statement of changes in equity for the year then ended, and notes to consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Chugai Pharmaceutical Co., Ltd. ("the Company") and its consolidated subsidiaries (collectively referred to as "the Group"), which comprise the consolidated balance sheet as at December 31, 2023, and the consolidated income statement, statement of comprehensive income, statement of cash flows and statement of changes in equity for the year then ended, and notes to consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2022, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2023, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards).